derekTurner/IT-docs-23/Block_REACT/section_2/components.md

 React allows for *class* components and *function* components.

+Class components are now regarded as the legacy approach to writing react code and functions are preferred for new projects.
+In spite of this you will come across examples of class components in established apps so I will describe these, but be aware you should not use them for new projects.

 The obvious advantage of a class is that it is stand-alone, it will feature methods and properties and will be able to retain values.
 This remembering values between usages of the class is called "maintaining state".
 Unfortunately extensive usage of classes can make larger programmes difficult to understand and the modern approach is to become less reliant on classes.

 The advantage of a function is that it is easy to see arguments going in and a response happening or value being returned.
 In older usage styles, global variables might have been read by functions meaning that the output of the function was not entirely controlled by the arguments.
 The modern style is to avoid this and ensure that the result of a function is dependant only on the arguments so that same values in produce the same result.
 This describes a "pure" function.